tejasnikumbh/Algorithms/README.md

 Algorithms
 ==========
-Solutions to problems from the Website Hackerrank.com.
+ - Solutions to problems from the Website Hackerrank.com.
 Currently exploring the Algorithms Domain.
-Current rank on the website : 299 (17/12/2014)

 * Warmup
+  - The repository contains solutions to the following problems from the Hackerrank Warmup track in the algorithms domain.
+Most of the solutions are in python and some are in Java.
+[100% Complete]
   	- ACMICPC
 	- AlternatingCharacgters
 	- AngryChildren